-Shrimp tacos with jalapeño lime slaw makes an easy weeknight meal - perfect for your next Taco Tuesday!
+Shrimp tacos with jalapeño slaw makes an easy weeknight meal that's perfect for your next Taco Tuesday!
 Seasoned shrimp in corn tortillas are topped with a fresh and bright jalapeño lime slaw.

 Looking to change up your normal taco night with a new recipe?
-You'll want to try these shrimp tacos with slaw - they're a lighter, flavorful alternative to your normal beef tacos.
+You'll want to try these shrimp tacos with jalapeno slaw.
+They're a lighter, flavorful alternative to your normal beef tacos.

 Ingredients and substitutions

-Jalapeño with the seeds and membranes removed should be fairly mild - feel free to leave in some of the seeds and membranes for a hotter slaw.
-Or, substitute with half a bell pepper for a mild slaw.
+- Jalapeno - Jalapeno with the seeds and membranes removed adds a mild flavor.
+Feel free to leave in some of the seeds and membranes for a hotter slaw.
+Substitute the jalapeno with half a green bell pepper for truly mild flavor.

 Recommended